hakyimlab/TFXcan-snakemake/README.md

 # TFXcan
 This pipeline tests TF binding-GWAS trait associations using SNP-based predictors of TF binding.
+## Version:
+TFXcan v3.0

 ## Usage:

 1. conda activate /beagle3/haky/users/shared_software/TFXcan-pipeline-tools
 2. snakemake -s snakefile.smk --configfile config/pipeline.yaml --profile profiles/simple/ --resources load=45

+ The `--resources load=45` flag makes sure that the PredictDB part of the pipeline does not run more than 9 jobs at a time on midway3 i.e 9*5.
+Any number could have been used but I chose multiples of 5.
+If your cluster allows you to run more than 100 jobs at a time, you can up this number.

+#### To use screen:

+screen
+conda activate /beagle3/haky/users/shared_software/TFXcan-pipeline-tools
+export PATH=$PATH:/project2/haky/temi/software/homer/bin
+snakemake -s snakefile.smk --configfile config/pipeline.yaml --profile profiles/simple/ --resources load=45

 ## Software: